-We have audited the financial statements of West Limerick Independent Living CLG (the 'company') for the financial year ended 31st December 2018 which comprise the profit and loss account, statement of income and retained earnings, balance sheet, statement of cash flows and notes to the financial statements, including a summary of significant accounting policies set out in note 3.
+We have audited the financial statements of West Limerick Independent Living CLG (the 'company') for the financial year ended 31st December 2019 which comprise the profit and loss account, statement of income and retained earnings, balance sheet and notes to the financial statements, including a summary of significant accounting policies set out in note 3.
 The financial reporting framework that has been applied in their preparation is Irish law and FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.